 - Hemorrhoids.
 Taking blond psyllium by mouth seems to relieve bleeding and pain in people with hemorrhoids.

 - Treating side effects of a drug called Orlistat (Xenical, Alli).
-Taking blond psyllium with each dose of orlistat seems to relieve orlistat side effects such as gas, stomach rumbling, stomach cramps, and oily spotting without decreasing the weight-reducing effect of orlistat.
+Taking blond psyllium by mouth with each dose of orlistat seems to relieve orlistat side effects such as gas, stomach rumbling, stomach cramps, and oily spotting.

 Possibly Ineffective for

-Gastrointestinal (GI) disorders: Don't use blond psyllium if you tend to develop hard stools in the rectum due to ongoing constipation (fecal impaction), GI tract narrowing, obstruction, or conditions that can lead to obstruction, such as spastic bowel.
+Gastrointestinal (GI) disorders: Don't use blond psyllium if you tend to develop hard stools in the rectum due to GI tract narrowing, obstruction, or conditions that can lead to obstruction, such as spastic bowel.

-Allergy: Some patients can have severe hypersensitivity reactions to blond psyllium.
-This is more likely to occur in patients with previous occupational exposure to blond psyllium.
+Allergy: Some people can have severe allergic reactions to blond psyllium.
+This is more likely in people who have been exposed to blond psyllium at work.
 Don't use blond psyllium if you are sensitive to it.